A-Altemara/Eye_exercise/README.md

 # Eyes
 ## Exercise on eyes
 Interactive page where eyes follow your mouse around.
+This program uses x and y cordinates and listeners to track mouse movements.
+The number of eyes can be increased in the code as long as the loop is increased in addition.

 <img src= "oneeye.png" width='300'/>